trevismurithi/react-cleaner/README.md

 ```

 **What it detects:**
-- Images imported via `import` statements
+- Images imported via `import` statements (static and dynamic imports)
 - Images required via `require()` calls
-- Images used in JSX `src` attributes
+- Images used in JSX `src` attributes (string literals and expressions)
 - Images in CSS `url()` functions (CSS and SCSS files)
 - Images in styled-components and CSS-in-JS template literals
-- Images in inline styles (backgroundImage, etc.)
+- Images in inline styles (backgroundImage, background, mask, and other image-related properties)
-- Images referenced in string literals and template literals
+- Images referenced in string literals and template literals anywhere in code
+- Images in array expressions and spread elements
+- **Dead links**: Images referenced in code but not found in the file system

 ## Output Formats